Mugishaa77/wireframing/README.md

 **Example:**
 A grayscale wireframe showing an exact login form with real labels, button placement, and spacing aligned with the design system.

+## 🛠️ Popular Wireframing Tools

+There are several tools available to help designers create wireframes efficiently.
+These tools range from simple drag-and-drop editors to advanced collaborative platforms.
+Some popular wireframing tools include:

+- **Figma** (highly recommended)
+- Adobe XD
+- Sketch
+- Balsamiq
+- Wireframe.cc
+- Lucidchart

+### ⭐ Why Figma Stands Out

+**Figma** is a cloud-based design and prototyping tool known for its collaboration features and intuitive interface.
+It allows multiple team members to work on the same file in real time, making it perfect for teams.

+#### 🔑 Key Features:
+- Browser-based (no downloads needed)
+- Real-time collaboration and comments
+- Components and reusable styles
+- Easy prototyping and linking between frames
+- Plugins and templates for fast wireframing

+**Why it’s great for wireframing:**
+Figma supports both low-fidelity and high-fidelity wireframes, making it flexible for early sketches and polished layouts.
+Its drag-and-drop UI elements, layout grids, and vector tools speed up the wireframing process significantly.